VIDEO SURVEILLANCE POLICY

 - to view the images in real time;

 - edit images.

-The access rights are established by the decision of the governing bodies of CCAT SG.
+The access rights are established by the decision of the governing bodies of CCAT.

 6.3.
 Training of personnel on data protection